A Letter to Parents

 UCEAP and Independent Programs: System-wide UCEAP provides opportunities for UC students to enroll in highly-ranked universities all over the world; they can participate for a year, a quarter, or a summer in a full range of majors, all the while receiving UC credit.
 This includes language immersion options and internship opportunities.
 UC Davis Study Abroad can also advise your student on how to study abroad in the wide array of programs offered by independent providers; in particular, our advisors can guide your student on how to request pre-approval of transferability for courses taken with independent providers.

 We hope you'll find the links on our website section useful; there's information about specific courses, travel preparation, scholarships, financial aid, and our health insurance plans.
-Please encourage your student to stop by our Study Abroad offices and visit with staff and student peer advisors to explore their options.
+Please encourage your student to stop by our office and visit with staff and student peer advisors to explore their options.

 If you have questions for us, please feel free to contact us at the email addresses below.
 We’ll be happy to answer your questions.